prsai/ibotg/README.md

 -----

-* SSL on conections to IRC is not supported (a limitation from picoirc library), if you run a private IRC server I suggest you run ibotg in the same host (serv=localhost).
+* SSL on conections to IRC is not supported (a limitation from picoirc library), if you run a private IRC server I suggest you run ibotg on the same host (serv=localhost).
 If you need SSL you can deploy a tunnel or bouncer/proxy like stunnel or znc.
   Connection to Telegram is handled by telegram-cli so is secured by